Competitors for the Toyota Mirai are debatable, though they're likely fully or partially zero-emission vehicles.

-The only zero-emission vehicles over $50,000 are the Tesla Model S range, which are better-looking, offer far higher performance, can hold five people, and benefit from an expanding Supercharger network of DC fast-charging stations.
+The Tesla electric sedan is better-looking, has far stronger performance, holds five people, and benefits from the nationwide Supercharger network of DC fast-charging stations.

 Get FREE Dealer Quotes